hub2nature/hub2nature/_pages/cv.md

 * Summer 2019: Visiting Exchange Student

-You can find a complete overview of my academic and professional background in my [résumé (PDF)](/files/MadhurimaM1.pdf).
+You can find a complete overview of my academic and professional background in my [resume](/files/MadhurimaM1.pdf).